10/21/24

 By: Jacob E. Daly

-Georgia Governor Brian Kemp made waves at the Georgia Chamber of Commerce Congressional Luncheon in August 2023 when he announced that tort reform would be one of his top priorities during the 2024 session of the …
+Georgia Governor Brian Kemp made waves at the Georgia Chamber of Commerce Congressional Luncheon in August 2023 when he announced that tort reform would be one of his top priorities during the 2024 …

 PA property owners: Beware of limitations to trivial defect defense